-If you are helping a relative apply for U.S. citizenship (naturalization), and have requested a disability-based waiver of the citizenship exam, how will USCIS decide whether to approve or deny the request?
+If you are applying for U.S. citizenship (naturalization), and have requested a disability-based waiver of the citizenship exam (or you're helping a relative to do so), how will U.S. Citizenship and Immigration Services (USCIS) decide whether to approve or deny the request?

-It's also important to realize that USCIS is unlikely to review the request for a disability waiver before the naturalization interview itself.
-The person who actually conducts the interview relative will review the Form N-648 Medical Certification for Disability Exceptions that the doctor filled out, in conjunction with interacting with the naturalization applicant.
+It's important to realize that USCIS is unlikely to review the request for a disability waiver before the naturalization interview itself.
+The officer who conducts the interview will review the Form N-648 that the doctor filled out in conjunction with interacting with the naturalization applicant.

 It does not matter if the connection seems obvious.
 For example, the doctor cannot assume that everybody knows that dementia causes memory problems, and therefore provide one-sentence answers such as: "Because the patient has dementia, she cannot learn English or U.S. history and civics."